-When it comes to review this type of books, I don’t expect unpredictable plots or an amazing master piece.
-So the rating is based on how enjoyable and entertaining reading this book was for me (and to be completely honest, that’s how rating works for me, in general).
+When it comes to reviewing this type of books (I call it my guilty pleasure), I don’t expect unpredictable plots or an amazing masterpiece.
+So the rating is based on how enjoyable and entertaining reading this book for me was (and to be completely honest, that’s how ratings work for me, in general).

 Of course, it will be no surprise to you that the plot is pretty much predictable.
-Not even the synopsis hides that fact, it completely gives it away.
-The selling point of this book is that even you being perfectly aware of the direction of the plot, it’s that sort of thing you still want to read, and live.
+Not even the synopsis hides that.
+The selling point of this book is that even you being perfectly aware of the direction of the plot, it’s that sort of thing you still want to read!
 You want to hear about the story of two people who apparently hate each other, but discover they have more than in common than they’d initially thought.
 You want to hear about people who chose love over comfort and convenience.
 You want to hear that people can still fall in love even after having lost complete faith.
 The plot might be predictable yes, but sometimes, all you need is a bit of romance and faith in your life.
 And for that, this book is pretty much inspiring, if not a bit naive.

 Despite the fact that I liked all the “fireworks” and the love-hate relationship between Skylar and Alec, I didn’t feel much for each one of them individually.
 Alec was the though, unavailable and unreachable guy with a broken heart, which was a safe bet for swooning material.
 Then Skylar, insanely beautiful, who is so much more than your average hot girl.
 To be fair, it’s refreshing to read a book that features a bombshell with a brain as opposed to the overused plain Jane.
 Who said you can’t be pretty, care about your pretty shoes, but still have a brain and be willing to get dirty (in all senses, really).
 I do think Skylar was a character with so much potential.
 At some point, though, it gives the impression as if she is trying too hard, and even comes across as needy sometimes.
 She wants to be tough but in fact, most of the time, she is trying to convince Alec of how much he needs to give a try to a relationship and be happy again – much to her benefit.
 During the rest of the time, she is simply being way too physical, in every kind of possible situation and scenario, in order to probably compensate the emptiness in her heart.
 It was just a bit too much.
 Apart from that, I have to say I loved her attitude towards both her family and ex.